cybergodev/docs-site/docs/en/jwt/api-reference/functions.md

 ---
-title: "Package Functions - JWT API Reference"
+title: "Functions - CyberGo JWT | Factories"
-description: "CyberGo JWT package functions: New, DefaultConfig, DefaultBlacklistConfig, NewNumericDate, and NewRateLimiter with full signatures, params, and defaults."
+description: "Package functions: New creates and validates a Processor, DefaultConfig and DefaultBlacklistConfig return defaults, and NewRateLimiter builds a limiter."
 ---

 # Package Functions